Are You Grinding Your Teeth? What Can You Do?

-At all of our offices, we make soft night guards that are custom-fit to you.
-Custom-made, soft night guards are more comfortable to wear and tend to stay in a mouth all night.
-Thus, protecting you from the effects of night teeth grinding.
+At all of our offices, we make soft nightguards that are custom-fit to you.
+Custom-made, soft nightguards, are more comfortable to wear and tend to stay in a mouth all night.
+Thus, protecting you from the effects of nighttime teeth grinding.

 1. They can help prevent cracked fillings and tooth decay.

-The materials used for fillings are strong, but over time, teeth grinding can have an adverse affect on them – after all, they are made of plastic.
-The materials in the fillings will eventually crack due to grinding and once this happens, cavities can develop in the cracks of the filling material.
+The materials used for fillings are durable, but over time, teeth grinding can have harm them – after all, they are made of plastic.
+The materials in the fillings will eventually crack due to grinding, and once this happens, cavities can develop in the cracks of the filling material.

 2. They can eliminate discomfort and headaches.

 Some of the things that can occur from teeth grinding are headaches, earaches, jaw and neck discomfort, and stiffness within the facial area.
 These symptoms are signs of a stressed TMJ and can make you feel miserable in your day to day life.
-Night guards can make a difference when it comes to these symptoms.
-The device stops the upper and lower teeth from coming into contact with each other, eliminating tension to the face and taking pressure off of your TMJ.
-The night guard also helps to slightly re-position the teeth, which decreases jaw discomfort greatly.
+Nightguards can make a difference when it comes to these symptoms.
+The device stops the upper and lower teeth from coming into contact with each other, eliminating tension to the face and taking the pressure off of your TMJ.
+The nightguard also helps to slightly re-position the teeth, which decreases jaw discomfort significantly.

 3. They can help improve your sleep pattern.

-Night guards are so comfortable in your mouth that they can significantly improve your quality of sleep and also help you have a more structured sleeping pattern.
-The guard is actually positioned in a way that relaxes your jaw and keeps the muscles in your mouth as relaxed as possible.
-Also, the fact that the night guard alleviates discomfort is another reason why it improves sleep – making for a happier you!
+Nightguards are so comfortable in your mouth that they can significantly improve your quality of sleep and also help you have a more structured sleeping pattern.
+The guard is positioned in a way that relaxes your jaw.
+Thus, keeping the muscles in your mouth as relaxed as possible.
+Also, the fact that the nightguard alleviates discomfort is another reason why it improves sleep – making for a happier you!

 Do you have TMJ?

-Children can also suffer from nighttime teeth grinding just like adults.
-A reported 15-33% of children allegedly grind their teeth, which is quite a large statistic!
+Children can also suffer from nighttime teeth grinding, just like adults.
+A reported 15-33% of children allegedly grind their teeth, which is quite a significant statistic!
 Grinding of the “baby” teeth isn’t known to cause many problems in children, as permanent teeth will replace their baby teeth.
 The problem is, after the adult teeth come in, if the child is still grinding their teeth, this will result in the same problems that adults experience as previously detailed.
-The child might need crowns or a night guard to help with the grinding and you should consider doing this sooner rather than later.
+The child might need crowns or a nightguard to help with the grinding, and you should consider doing this sooner rather than later.

-It’s crucial to get a custom night guard becase it will fit you, and only you.
-Night guards that you can buy for $10 or so in most stores simply won’t be effective because they are not designed for you or your mouth.
-A custom night guard will give you the maximum possible benefit, which you will experience shortly after beginning to wear it.
-We are a high-quality Lincoln dental clinic and we can make your custom night guard for $75.
+It’s crucial to get a custom nightguard because it will fit you, and only you.
+Nightguards that you can buy for $10 or so in most stores won’t be useful because they are not designed for you or your mouth.
+A custom nightguard will give you the maximum possible benefit, which you will experience shortly after beginning to wear it.
+We are a high-quality Lincoln dental clinic, and we can make your custom nightguard for $75.
 Now, that’s pretty affordable!

-On the whole, there are many benefits to wearing a night guard.
-So, get in touch with one of our local Lincoln dentists to find out more about how we can help alleviate your jaw discomfort and help stop teeth grinding.
+On the whole, there are many benefits to wearing a nightguard, and you can learn more about bruxism here from the Mayo Clinic.
+This way, you’re well informed and can make an excellent decision when it comes to your oral health.
+Locally, you can visit one of our Lincoln dentists to find out how we can help alleviate your jaw discomfort and help stop teeth grinding.